getml/getml-community/INSTALL.md

 /home/getml/.getML/getml-1.5.0-arm64-community-edition-linux
 ```

-To run the engine, execute:
+To run the Engine, execute:
 ```bash
 ./getML
 ```

-If the engine was installed to the user home directory, you can add the installation directory to your PATH if you want to call the getML CLI from anywhere.
+If the Engine was installed to the user home directory, you can add the installation directory to your PATH if you want to call the getML CLI from anywhere.

 ```bash
 export PATH=$PATH:/path/to/getml-1.5.0-ARCH-community-edition-linux